jaychan0125/prework-study-guide/README.md

 ## Description

-This is a website with notes on the topics we have learned in our [Precourse Work](https://courses.bootcampspot.com/courses/3172)! for the Coding Boot Camp
+This is a website with notes on the topics we have learned in our [Precourse Work](https://courses.bootcampspot.com/courses/3172) for the Coding Boot Camp!
 Topics include: HTML, CSS, Git, and JavaScript.

 This was made as a quick reference point for notes that have been accumulated throughout the precourse modules.
 Creating a summary of important points one may need to quickly refer to rather than going through all the pages and videos in the module.